CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.243: 04/15/2011

-Bug fixes:
+Bug fixes

   - Client: Crash when placing flag on Field Map.

-New features:
+New features

   - Desktop: Last segment length displayed when using measure.

 ### 3.242: 04/06/2011

-Bug fixes:
+Bug fixes

   - Client: RangeFinder control should use skip instead of jump.
   - Desktop: Improve robustness of corrupt sighting handling.

-New features:
+New features

   - Client: Map Inspect.
   - Desktop: Include path time in transect calculations.

 ### 3.241: 03/24/2011

-Bug fixes:
+Bug fixes

   - Client: RangeFinder control crashes when Next screen is set.

 ### 3.240: 03/20/2011

-Bug fixes:
+Bug fixes

   - Desktop: Perpendicular distance should not be added as near zero.
   - Client: RangeFinder should not snap if Jump screen set and next is